To begin, we must note two challenges common to many other European democracies that are not a problem in Portugal.

 Youth unemployment persistently high

-The fourth serious challenge has to do with youth unemployment.
-Youth unemployment rates have not followed the declining trend of unemployment in general, remaining fairly stable during the current review period – above the EU and euro zone averages.
-Labor market policies will need to tackle this issue in the future in order to avoid wasting the significant educational investment that has been made over the past decade.
+The fourth challenge has to do with youth unemployment.
+Youth unemployment rates have not followed the downward trend of unemployment in general, remaining fairly stable during the current review period – above the EU and euro area averages.
+Labor-market policies will need to tackle this issue in order to avoid wasting the significant educational investment that has been made over the past decade.

 Stable party system

-The Portuguese party system has proved comparatively very stable over time.
-Since the October 1999 legislative elections, the party system has been almost entirely monopolized by five political forces: the PSD, PS, CDS, PCP and its ally PEV, and BE.
-Overall, Portugal has had six legislatures since the beginning of the new millennium.
-Out of a total of 1,380 members of parliament elected to these six legislatures, 1,379 have belonged to these five political forces.
+Comparatively speaking, Portugal’s party system is very stable.
+Since the October 1999 legislative elections, the party system has been almost entirely monopolized by five political forces: the PSD, PS, CDS, the PCP and its ally PEV, and BE.
+Overall, Portugal has had seven legislatures since the beginning of the new millennium.
+Out of a total of 1,610 members of parliament elected to these six legislatures, 1,602 have been members of these five political parties.

 This stability contributes to a low level of party polarization, as evidenced by the lack of ideological polarization.
-Portugal has the seventh lowest level of ideological polarization between parties out of the countries assessed in 2018 and is well below the overall average for all countries.
+Portugal had the eighth lowest level of ideological polarization between parties out of the countries assessed in the 2018 ParlGov database and is well below the average for all countries.

-Interestingly, party polarization has generally diminished in the current legislature.
-In November 2015, the PS entered into agreements (termed “joint positions”) with the PCP and BE, with the parties agreeing on a set of common policies and the support for the formation of a Socialist government.
-These agreements have meant that the PCP and BE have a greater role in government and policymaking than ever before, mitigating overall polarization in the party system.
+On 6 October 2019, Portugal went to the polls to elect a new parliament.
+The elections inevitably increased tensions between parties.
+Nevertheless, substantive party polarization maintained the relatively low levels that prevailed throughout the legislature of 2015 – 2019.
+This was facilitated by the hitherto unprecedented agreements (termed “joint positions”) between the PS, and the Portuguese Communist Party (PCP) and BE.
+In the joint positions, the parties agreed to a set of common policies and the formation of a Socialist-led government.
+These agreements meant that the PCP and BE had a greater role in government and policymaking than ever before, mitigating overall polarization in the party system.

-The greater role of the PCP and BE in policymaking is evidenced by their approach to the recent State Budgets, the central policy plank of Portuguese governments.
-The 2016, 2017 and 2018 budgets were negotiated with the BE and PCP, and approved with their support.
-The 2019 budget is set to follow this pattern, having been approved following its first parliamentary reading – again with the support of the BE and PCP – at the end of October 2018.
+The greater role of the PCP and BE in policymaking was evidenced by their approach to the state budgets, the central policy plank of Portuguese governments, throughout the 2015 – 2019 legislature.
+The 2019 budget followed the pattern of previous budgets, and was approved with the support of the BE and PCP on 20 November 2018.

-This constitutes a profound modification vis-à-vis the past.
-Previously, the BE and PCP systematically voted against all budgets, with the BE voting against every single state budget since first entering parliament in 1999; and the PCP voting against every state budget since 1977.
+As noted in the previous SGI report, this constituted a profound modification vis-à-vis the past.
+Previously, the BE and PCP systematically voted against all budgets, with the BE voting against every state budget since first entering parliament in 1999 and the PCP voting against every state budget since 1977.